Parents NEED to know info....

 THE FIRST THREE DAYS of practice are non-contact - NO exceptions or waivers.
 It is suggested players only wear Helmet, T-shirt, cleats and to bring their enthusiasm!
 Sounds easy, right?
 Nope!
 Players will be subjected to 2 - 3 hours a day of learning, conditioning and stretching in the sun.
 Players will run and then run more, perform various skill drills, and be expected to learn Football Stance, Gaps, and Cadence etc.

 THE FORTH DAY AND THEREAFTER - Now the fun begins, the kids get a taste of full contact!
-Players will be introduced to proper blocking and tackling techniques and get a taste of knocking the snot out of each other!
+Players will be introduced to proper blocking and tackling techniques!
 The drills will gradually get more intense with each following week.

 This first week is often when a player will decide for themselves if football is right for them.
 Be respectful to your player by being supportive and encourage perseverance!
 For most, it's worth it to continue; for some it is not.
 You and your player will know what is the right decision for him/her.

 -Games are on Saturdays and begin typically the Saturday before Labor Day, take a break for Labor Day weekend and continue thereafter into the end of October.
 Playoffs and Championships usually take place in early November.